Zehelein/pg-transactional-outbox/lib/README.md

   you can implement your own logic and pass it as an argument to the service constructor.

+## Listener restart time strategy

+When the inbox or outbox listener fails due to an error it is restarted.
+The `listenerRestartTimeStrategy` is used to define how long it should wait before it attempts to start again based on the caught error.

+The `defaultListenerRestartTimeStrategy` checks if the error message is a PostgreSQL error telling that the replication slot is in use.
+If this is the case it will wait for the configured `restartDelaySlotInUse` (default: 10sec) time and otherwise for the configured `restartDelay` (default: 250ms) one.

 # Testing

 The `__tests__` folder contains integration tests that test the functionality of